 You can view IVR as a chart indicator by adding the (tw) IVR indicator in the Chart tab of the desktop trading platform.
 To learn about adding and removing indicators to a chart, please view our Chart Tab Overview.

-Example of IVR in a chart on Web-Browser Platform
+Viewing IVR in a chart on the Web-Browser Platform

 You can view an enlarged chart of IVR in the Web-browser platform by going to the Quote section in the right-hand sidebar and adding .IVR to the end of any stock or ETF symbol.
 For example, type SPY.IVR to view the IVR chart of SPY, as illustrated below.
 To learn how to access the right-hand sidebar, click here.